Old Acquaintance: Plot

 Ten years pass, and World War Two is underway.
-Kit is on a radio show espousing the good of the American Red Cross, and Preston, now a major in the Army, hears her.
+Kit is on a radio show, and Preston, now a major in the Army, hears her.
 He calls the radio station to suggest they meet for a drink.
-They do, but Kit also has her much-younger beau, Rudd Kendall, and Preston’s almost 18-year-old daughter, Deirdre, whom Preston has not seen in those ten years, join them.
+They do, but Kit also has her much-younger beau, Rudd Kendall, and Preston's almost 18-year-old daughter, Deirdre, whom Preston has not seen in those ten years, join them.
 Preston tells Kit he is engaged, and Kit is happy for him.
 Preston and his daughter become reacquainted.
-The next morning Rudd (again) presses Kit to marry him, but she puts him off, promising an answer in a few days, and he leaves.
-Rudd, feeling reproached and rejected, then meets with Deirdre.
+The next morning, Rudd presses Kit to marry him, but she puts him off.
+Rudd, feeling rejected, then meets with Deirdre.

-Millie treats Preston's return as a victory and sets the scene for a desperate reconciliation.
-Preston however dashes her hopes by revealing his engagement and asks for ‘joint custody’ of Deirdre.
+Millie treats Preston's return as a victory and sets the scene for reconciliation.
+Preston dashes her hopes by revealing his engagement and asks for joint custody of Deirdre.
 Preston incidentally discloses to Millie that he was once in love with Kit.
-An outraged Millie throws him out.
-Millie then rants and raves to Deirdre about how Kit is a Jezebel (the writer's tongue-in-cheek reference to Davis’s 1938 film Jezebel).
-Millie spitefully does her best to poison Deirdre against Kit and relishes in excessively establishing herself as the center of attention and reveling in her self-indulgence, oblivious to Deirdre's clear distress.
+Millie throws him out and does her best to poison Deirdre against Kit.

-Millie also discloses that Kit is to marry Rudd, causing Deirdre further distress, and Deirdre leaves.
-Kit and Millie have an all-out argument about all that hasn’t been said until now, where Millie acts victimized and Kit reveals a few brutal home truths to an in denial and melodramatic Millie.
-Millie even goes as far to discard to her own daughter to her love rival.
-Realizing her words are falling on deafened ears, frustrated Kit physically shakes Millie to "knock some sense" into her self-obsessed friend in arguably the film's most remembered scene.

-That night, Kit, having decided to marry Rudd, finds out from him that he is now in love with Deirdre.
-Kit tracks down Deirdre at a handsome but incompatible beau's bachelor pad, calms her, and returns her to Rudd.
+Kit, having decided to marry Rudd, finds out from him that he is now in love with Deirdre.
+Kit tracks down Deirdre and brings her to Rudd.
 Kit then returns home to find Millie, and they reconcile.
-Millie tells Kit about her new book, about the trials of two women friends, and Kit suggests that Millie title the book “Old Acquaintance”.
-Millie agrees.
+Millie tells Kit about her new book, about the trials of two women friends, and Kit suggests that Millie title the book "Old Acquaintance".